-Abstracthiphop is a genre of music that combines elements of hip hop with experimental and avant-garde sounds.
-It is characterized by unconventional production techniques, abstract and often surrealistic lyrical content, and use of samples from a wide range of sources.
+Abstract Hip Hop is a genre of music that incorporates experimental and avant-garde sounds.
+It is usually characterized by unconventional production techniques, abstract and surrealistic lyrical content, and the use of samples from a wide variety of sources.

 This genre has become an important tool for marginalized youth to express their personal and political experiences.
 The genre has also been used as a means to deconstruct socially and politically stigmatized cultural practices in different countries around the world.

 Historically, Abstract Hip Hop has been seen as a more progressive and avant-garde style of Hip Hop that is primarily based on the lyrical content rather than the music itself (Keyes, 3).
 It typically features much more abstract lyricism and uses extensive metaphors, symbolism, and cryptic meanings.

 In addition to the lyrical content, Abstract Hip Hop often includes elements of jazz, funk, soul, and electronic music.
 It also incorporates spoken word and poetry into the mix.

 The genre can be intimidating as it is much more obscure than the mainstream hip hop that we are all accustomed to hearing.
 However, abstract hip hop is both intriguing and addicting to listen to.